Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 At FabCon 2026 in March, Microsoft moved Fabric Data Agents into general availability.
 The agents act as virtual analysts: they explore data, identify anomalies, and generate insights without manual instruction.
 At the same event, Microsoft announced the Fabric MCP Server — a standardized interface that lets any AI system, not just Microsoft's own, interact with Fabric data through natural language while respecting governance policies.

-At Microsoft Build 2026 in San Francisco, the throughline is the same: agents in production.
+At Microsoft Build 2026 in San Francisco, the throughline is the same: agents in production — and now underpinned by a unified intelligence architecture.

 | Announcement | Event | Status |